Fragments of Memory

 He shrugged.
 “Your rebuttal is sharp, and I can include it, but my job is to report the newsworthy.”
 He pointed to a sausage and sauerkraut dish.
 “Will his admirers care about his particular favorite dishes?”
 He had learned that she felt obliged to answer every specific question, which sidetracked her from how he would cover the protesters.

-“I see Ludwig Wittstein arriving.
-He will care.
+“I see the renowned Ludwig Wittstein arriving.
+The Swiss roboticist will care.
 Many will care.”

 Truman nodded.
-“I’m going back to set up the recording of the memorial.”
+“I’m going back to set up recording of the memorial.”
 He waved his hand in an erasure motion.
-“I’m not committing to writing a piece on tonight, but Morgan will watch it.
+“I’m not committing to writing a piece on tonight, but Morgan wants it.
 She wishes she could be here.”

 Back at his table, the journalist set things up, then basically ignored the remembrances and honors offered in Machter’s memory.
 When he did glance up from sketching out the script for his Sunday morning broadcast, the dull face of Felix stuck with him.
 Such a high contrast to the anger it held during the confrontation with the protesters.

-Monday night, he received a call from Deirdre saying she liked his broadcast and that Morgan wanted to talk to him.
+Monday night, Deirdre messaged him typing she liked his broadcast and that Morgan wanted to talk to him.

 “Uncle Truman, thank you for the video clip from the bookstore memorial.
 I learned so much that I didn’t expect.
 The top roboticists were there.
-Did you talk to Ludwig Wittstein?”
+Did you talk to Professor Wittstein?”

 Morgan tapped her compad.
-“Here’s something you might want to look into that Professor Wittstein mentioned?
+“Here’s something you might want to look into?
 Professor Machter took MRIs of the Martian Mosquito and continued to build a catalog of artificial brain operational characteristics through all his robot creations.”

 Truman yawned.
 “Excuse me, but I haven’t slept well.
 I never got so many messages about a piece.
 Over six thousand to my work address.
 Many from other countries.
 That has never happened before.”